taichi-dev/soft2d-for-unity/Docs/English/CustomShader.md

 #pragma UNITY_INSTANCING_ENABLE
 #pragma target 4.5
 ```
 Soft2DManager will automatically retrieve the buffer of particle properties and pass them to the shader.
-We only need to declare them, and **cannot change their names or variable types**:
+We only need to declare them, and **should not change their names or variable types**:
 ```shaderlab
 #if SHADER_TARGET >= 45
 StructuredBuffer<float2> positionBuffer;